 3. You Always…

-This is a particularly hurtful statement to make to your partner because we all want to feel needed by the ones that we love.
+This is a particularly hurtful example of one of the things you should never say to your spouse or partner.
+We all want to feel needed by the ones that we love.
 Telling your significant other that you don’t need her could even trigger feelings of abandonment because we often fear that if we are no longer needed, we will be left, or replaced with someone new.

-Of course, any insult, like stupid, ridiculous, or weak could be hurtful, but, worthless, in my opinion, is one of the worst insults that you can hurl at your SO.
+Of course, any insult, like stupid, ridiculous, or weak could be hurtful, but, worthless, in my opinion, tops the list of things you should never say to your spouse or significant other.
 This is because calling someone worthless not only puts down who they are as a person but it also calls into question their whole purpose in life.
 You don’t want to crush your partner’s soul, do you?

 Okay, maybe if you are angry, you might be down for a little soul-crushing, but, deep down, (like, way deep), I know that’s not what you really want!